📋

 Electro-Acoustic music is a term used to describe those musics which are dependent on electronic technology for their creation and/or performance.

-Music in which electronic technology, now primarily computer-based, is used to access, generate, explore and configure sound materials, and in which loudspeakers are the prime medium of transmission (see also Computers and music, §II).
+Music in which electronic technology, now primarily computer-based, is used to access, generate, explore and configure sound materials, and in which loudspeakers are the prime medium of transmission (see also ).
 There are two main genres.
 Acousmatic music is intended for loudspeaker listening and exists only in recorded form (tape, compact disc, computer storage).
 In live electronic music the technology is used to generate, transform or trigger sounds (or a combination of these) in the act of performance; this may include generating sound with voices and traditional instruments, electro-acoustic instruments, or other devices and controls linked to computer-based systems.
 Both genres depend on loudspeaker transmission, and an electro-acoustic work can combine acousmatic and live elements.

 Some Helpful Categories